aldotobing/express-mail-service/README.md

 # mail-smtp-service

-This project is a backend web service that allows users to send emails through a contact form.
-Built with Node.js and Express, it utilizes Nodemailer for email delivery.
+This project is a backend service designed to send emails via a RESTful API.
+Built with Node.js and Express, it leverages Nodemailer for handling email delivery.
+This service does not include a frontend; instead, it provides an endpoint for other applications to send emails programmatically.

 ## Technologies Used